- Absence Policy

 The School Commission, Administration and Pastor establish policies for admission of Catholic and non-Catholic students in alignment with archdiocesan policies.
 Catholic Schools administered under the authority of the Archdiocese of Indianapolis comply with those constitutional and statutory provisions as may be specifically applicable to the schools which prohibit discrimination on the basis of race, color, sex, age, disability, or national origin in the administration of their educational, personnel, admissions, financial aid, athletic and other school administered programs.
 This policy does not conflict with the priority given to Catholics for admission as students.
 This policy also does not preclude the ability of the school to undertake and/or enforce appropriate actions with respect to students who publicly advocate any practices or doctrines which are inconsistent with the religious tenets of the Catholic faith.
 Catholic schools have not been, nor shall they become, havens for those wishing to avoid social problems confronting them in the public sector.

-Beginning with the spring registration date each year, without exception, students registering for preschool who are at age 4; or for kindergarten, who are age 5 by August 1 of the school year for which they are registering will be eligible for consideration for admission.
+Beginning with the spring registration date each year, without exception, students registering for preschool who are 4years of age; or for kindergarten, who are 5years of age by August 1 of the school year for which they are registering will be eligible for consideration for admission.
 For grades 1 through 8, students will be eligible for consideration for admission based on proof of successful completion of the previous grade.
 Eligible students will be selected and placed in the school based on the maximum capacity of classrooms as set by the School Commission according to the following categories in order of preference:

 - Current students of the School.